jecfish/jec-11ty-starter/README.md

 # Introduction

-I am writing a series on post on building site with 11ty, the static site generator.
+I am writing a series of posts on building site with 11ty, the static site generator.
+My personal website is built base on this starter.

 So far I've wrote the 1st one.